pbv/codex/doc/USER-GUIDE.md

 *RuntimeLimitExceeded*, *MemoryLimitExceeded*

-:     The submission was reject because it tried to use too much computing resources (e.g. non-terminating program).
+:     The submission was reject because it tried to use too much computing resources;
+this usually signals an erroneous program (e.g. non-terminating).

 *MiscError*

-:     Some other error (e.g. incorrect metadata fields, test files, etc.)
+:     Some other error (e.g. incorrect metadata, test files, etc.)

 *Evaluating*

-:     Temporary result while waiting for evaluation;
+:     Temporary label assigned while evaluation is pending;
 end-users should never see this.

 ### Timing labels